realworldocaml/book/book/imperative-programming/README.md

 - : int = 102334155
 ```

+\noindent
-And as you can see, the exponential time complexity is now gone.
+As you can see, the exponential time complexity is now gone.

 The memory behavior here is important.
 If you look back at the
 definition of `memo_rec`, you'll see that the call `memo_rec